wizardamigos/app/curriculum/lesson070/description.en.md

 ---
 {
-  "title": "Code Combat (Continuous Alchemy)", "duration": "5:19"
+  "title": "Code Combat (Sand Snakes)",
+  "duration": "4:48"
 }
 ---

-Lets practice some more :-)
+Collect coins, but take care of not hitting mines.
+Get your calculations right :-)